lyteword/chspurgeon-tod/volume-2/psalm-38.md

 **Verse 6.** *I go mourning.*

-1\.Unlawful reasons for mourning.
+1\.
+Unlawful reasons for mourning.

-2\.Legitimate themes for sorrow.
+2\.
+Legitimate themes for sorrow.

-3\.Valuable alleviations of grief.
+3\.
+Valuable alleviations of grief.

 **Verse 9.** The many desires of God's children: the fact that God understands them even when unexpressed; and the certainty that he will grant them.